BzzzThe18th/HoneyLib/README.md

 # HONEY LIBRARY
-Honey library is a mod creation library with utils to simplify mod creation and make code look more elegant.
+Honey library is a mod creation library aimed at simplifying mod creation and make code more elegant.

 ![image](https://user-images.githubusercontent.com/69125495/230705218-ec4c10a4-9702-4c76-b59d-2a47bf1912be.png)